Tomato soup is delicious creamy comfort food that is great for warming you up on cold days or when not feeling at your best.

 A nice baguette or ‘french stick’ makes an excellent addition to your tomato soup for dipping and chewing on with a massive grin on your face because you can’t get over how good it is.

 In the store, look for a baguette by giving any possible suitor a gentle squeeze (we mean the baguette, not a shop assistant).
 The baguette should have some elasticity and return to its previous shape.
 It shouldn’t be rock hard or so malleable that it stays squashed.

 Once you’ve found ‘the one,’ you can go home and cut it into small portions about an inch-two inches thick.
 With a baguette, you can optionally add some butter, or you can enjoy the portions of the baguette with your tomato soup right away.

-This fantastic food addition for tomato soup isn’t so much a side dish as it is something you can add to the dish itself.
+This fantastic food addition isn’t so much a side dish as it is something you can add to the dish itself.

 Place 2-3 pieces of streaky bacon on a baking tray and place under the grill.
 Turn as required until the bacon is sufficiently crisp for your tastes.

 Cut into portions and serve atop your ready-prepared tomato soup.

 The rich, crispy bacon adds an extra dimension to this dish, combining excellently with the sweetness and creaminess of the tomato soup.
 The flavors complement one another, as do the textures.
 You really can’t go wrong with this classic combo.

 Find a large baking potato and simply pop it in the oven for an hour-two.
 Baked potatoes taste amazing when combined with soup, especially when you can get the skin crisp enough to crunch a little in your mouth.

 Note: Potato also goes well with lots of soups, not just tomato.
 If you’ve never tried a baked potato as a side for soup before then maybe it’s time to give it a go?